History of Málaga: Cedistas and the Popular Front (1934–1936)

 Spanish politics was polarized to the left and the right throughout the 1930s.
-The left-wing favoured class struggle, land reform, autonomy to the regions and reduction in church and monarchist power.
+The left-wing favored class struggle, land reform, autonomy to the regions and reduction in church and monarchist power.
 The right-wing groups, the largest of which was the Spanish Confederation of the Autonomous Right (CEDA), a right wing Roman Catholic coalition, held opposing views on most issues.
 The first two governments of the Republic were center-left.
 Economic turmoil, substantial debt inherited from the Primo de Rivera regime, and fractious, rapidly changing governing coalitions led to serious political unrest.
 In 1933, CEDA won the national elections; an armed uprising of workers in October 1934 was forcefully put down by the new government.
 This in turn energised political movements across the spectrum in Spain, including a revived anarchist movement and new reactionary and fascist groups, including the Falange and a revived Carlist movement.
 The left united in the Popular Front and won the electoral vote in February 1936, reversing the right-wing trend.

 However, this coalition, dominated by the center-left, was undermined both by the revolutionary groups such as the anarchist Confederación Nacional del Trabajo (CNT) and Federación Anarquista Ibérica (FAI) and by anti-democratic far-right groups such as the Falange and the Carlists.
 The political violence of previous years started again.
 There were gunfights over strikes, landless laborers seized land, church officials were killed and churches burnt.
 On the other side, right wing militias such as the Falange and gunmen hired by employers assassinated left wing activists.
 The Republican democracy never developed the consensus or mutual trust between the various political groups that it needed to function peacefully.
 The right wing of the country and high-ranking figures in the army began to plan a coup, and as a result the country slid into civil war.
 The Spanish Civil War began after a pronunciamiento (declaration of opposition) by the generals under the leadership of José Sanjurjo against the elected government of President Manuel Azaña.
 The rebel coup was supported by a number of conservative groups including CEDA, the religious monarchist Carlists, and the Fascist Falange.